icplayer/icplayer/addons/Limited_Submit/documentation.md

             </tr>
             <tr>
                 <td>Selected</td>
-                <td>Text which will be read when button is selected, when selection is over button.</td>
+                <td>Text to be read when the button is selected, when the selection is over the button.</td>
             </tr>
             <tr>
                 <td>The exercise edition is blocked</td>
-                <td>Text which will be read when button changed state to selected.</td>
+                <td>Text to be read when the button changed its state to 'selected'.</td>
             </tr>
             <tr>
                 <td>The exercise is not blocked</td>
-                <td>Text which will be read when button changed state to deselected.</td>
+                <td>Text to be read when the button changed its state to 'deselected'.</td>
             </tr>
             <tr>
                 <td>Not attempted</td>
-                <td>Text which will be read when one of addon is not attempted</td>
+                <td>Text to be read when one addon was not 'attempted'</td>
             </tr>
         </table></td>
     </tr>